 To ensure bubbleball stays fun for all your participants ensure your coordinators and referees are adhering to these safety measures.

-- A safety briefing should be given to all participants before any play and a Safety Handout should be distributed to the customer and players upon booking and/or at the field.
+- Game supervisors and coordinators should distribute a safety handout and/or provide safety instructions to all participants before any play and a BBA Safety Handout should be distributed to the customer and players upon booking and/or at the field.

-- Coordinators should be diligent and responsive to aggressive players.
-They should warn and penalize all players for spearing.
+- Referees should be diligent and responsive to aggressive players.
+Referees should warn and penalize all players for spearing.
 This activity is what can lead to the most severe injury.
 When spearing, players bend down to charge and the top of the bubbleball is first to impact another baller vs the side of the bubbleball, exposing heads.
-If adhering to item 1 the risk of injury is reduced.
-However in very rare instances and with high risk, two players spearing simultaneously with poorly inflated and incorrectly worn bubbleballs, risk trauma to the head, neck and face.
+If adhering to items 1, 3 and 4 the risk of injury is reduced.
+However two players spearing simultaneously risk trauma to the head, neck and face.

 - Players should be healthy enough for vigorous physical activity.
 It’s more tiring than it looks!